Easy Slow Cooker Pineapple Baked Beans (Sweet and smoky!)

 Easy Slow Cooker Pineapple Baked Beans

-Cooking this side dish is simple because it’s really just adding most of the ingredients into the crockpot and letting the flavors all meld together.
-In this recipe, we use store-bought baked beans as our base, and then add all the extra tasty elements that take these baked brown beans to a whole new level.
+In this recipe, I always start with store-bought baked beans as the base, and then add all the extra tasty elements that take these baked brown beans to a whole new level.

-Baked Beans: I used commercially prepared baked beans as an easy base for this recipe.
+• Baked Beans: I used commercially prepared baked beans as an easy base for this recipe.
 There are other recipes out there for making your baked beans from scratch – soaking and cooking the beans way ahead of time.
-While that might be a cost-effective way to making them, I like easy, so I chose canned baked beans.
+I just like the convenience.

-Kidney Beans: I used Red kidney beans here for added nutrition and to bulk up the recipe a bit.
-1 can will do it, but if you wanted to serve even more people, add two.
+• Kidney Beans: I used Red kidney beans here for added nutrition and to bulk up the recipe a bit.
+1 can will do it, but if you want to serve even more people, add two.

 Serving